-The following table shows the compensation paid to the directors of Urbana for their services as directors of Urbana in the financial year ended December 31, 2021, except for Mr. Thomas S. Caldwell whose compensation for service as a director, being \$Nil, is fully reflected in the Summary Compensation Table above.
+The following table shows the compensation paid to the directors of Urbana for their services as directors of Urbana in the financial year ended December 31, 2024, except for Mr. Thomas S. Caldwell whose compensation for service as a director is \$Nil and whose compensation for other services to Urbana is fully reflected in the Summary Compensation Table above.